This article is inspired by the Stack Exchange post How to write if else statement in Linear programming?

 m.addConstr((b == 0) >> (z == w2), name="indicator_constr2")

-# Rest of model
+# Build the rest of the model

 Note that the above idea also works if some of the terms \(x\), \(y\), \(z\), \(w_1\), and \(w_2\) are constant values.